-Last, but certainly not least self-concern must come first.
+Last but certainly not least, self-concern must come first.
 Regardless of the benefit to the sick party, the boundaries are for the person enforcing them.
-As sad as this is to write, the family member or loved one must learn to be ok even if the addict or alcoholic winds up not being ok.
+As sad as this is to write, the family member or loved one must learn to be okay even if the addict or alcoholic winds up not being okay.
 We should do our best to teach love by applying it to ourselves first and foremost.

 Resources for the Family